mikhageorge/mikhail-projects/README.md

+Traveling AI assistant
+This project was divided into 3 milestones :
+Milestone 1 :
+• Data Pipeline & Engineering: Aggregated and cleaned hotels, users, and reviews datasets to derive traveler insights and engineer a country_group target variable for regional classification.
+• Modeling & Explainability: Developed predictive models (using Logistic Regression and Neural Networks) to classify hotel regions, implementing XAI techniques like LIME and SHAP to interpret model decisions and feature importance and finally chose the best model for our use case.
+Milestone 2 :
+• Knowledge Graph Architecture: Architected and populated a Neo4j Knowledge Graph to model semantic relationships between travelers, hotels, and visa policies, transforming tabular data into a graph structure with strict uniqueness constraints.
+• Graph Analytics: Engineered complex Cypher queries to extract demographic insights and implemented rule-based logic to quantify hotel performance gaps, specifically identifying properties that statistically "exceed expectations".
+Milestone 3 :
+• Hybrid Graph-RAG Pipeline: Engineered an end-to-end Retrieval-Augmented Generation (RAG) system merging Neo4j graph traversals with ChromaDB vector search to ground LLM responses in factual hotel and visa data.
+• Interactive UI & Explainability: Deployed a Streamlit chat interface featuring intent classification to route queries and a "glass-box"debug dashboard to visualize retrieved graph context and monitor system latency.

 Chess game engine
 • the chess game included functions to initialize a chess board, visualize the chess board, move a piece according to its movement rules, and suggest possible legal moves for any piece on the board.